What is Marriage and Family Therapy?

 How can I find a Marriage and Family Therapist?

-AAMFT Clinical Members meet stringent training and education requirements that qualify them for the independent practice of marriage and family therapy.
-AAMFT requires Clinical Members to abide by the AAMFT Code of Ethics, the most stringent ethical code in the marriage and family therapy profession.
+AAMFT Clinical Fellow members meet stringent training and education requirements that qualify them for the independent practice of marriage and family therapy.
+AAMFT requires Clinical Fellow members to abide by the AAMFT Code of Ethics, the most stringent ethical code in the marriage and family therapy profession.
 This code delineates specific ethical behavior and guidelines for members to follow to ensure the ethical treatment of clients.
-Clinical Membership in the AAMFT signifies an MFT's dedication to his or her ongoing professional development.
-Each month, AAMFT Clinical Members receive important updates on current clinical and research developments in the field, as well as numerous opportunities throughout the year to attend professional development conferences.
+Clinical Fellow membership in AAMFT signifies an MFT's dedication to his or her ongoing professional development.
+Each month, AAMFT Clinical Fellow members receive important updates on current clinical and research developments in the field, as well as numerous opportunities throughout the year to attend professional development conferences.

 Marriage and Family Therapist